Tuna Pesto Pasta with Arugula Spinach Pesto

 Meanwhile, drain the oil from your can of tuna.
 When the pasta is al dente, reserve a cup of pasta water, then drain the pasta, and return it to the pasta pot.
 Add the arugula spinach pesto to the warm pasta, and use a splash of pasta water to thin the pesto if it is not sticking to your noodles.

-You can serve this tuna pesto pasta warm or at room temperature, but be sure to add the pesto to the pasta when it’s still warm.
+You can serve this tuna spinach pasta warm or at room temperature, but be sure to add the pesto to the pasta when it’s still warm.
 That way the pasta absorbs the pesto and will taste that much better!

-What to serve with this tuna pesto pasta
+What to serve with this tuna pasta

 Recipe FAQs